DoktorShift/ShiftMobiBot/README.md

 - POS Link generation for executing POS on an external device
 - Scrub service for forwarding all incoming payments to an external address, making the POS actually not custodial if activated

-## Feature coming soon
-- Activation of the NFC Card can be asked (Feature coming soon)
-- Notifications of Cards activations
 - /casback command to show a code to get a CashBack from a shop owner.
 In this case the amount is received and can be spent using the NFC Card connected to the Bot

 You can give the use of this Bot to your community.
 For example a physical shop manager can use this Bot + the NFC Cards + POS facility, all together.
 They can give the cards to their clients and send cashback for each purchase, thanks to the cashback command.
 The client will be able to spend the money just using his card everywhere.